layerswap/project-stork/README.md

 >
 > Check out [OpenZeppelin Meta Transactions Documentation](https://docs.openzeppelin.com/defender/guide-metatx).

-This is how the process will look like with meta transactions:
+This is how the process looks like with meta transactions:

 1. The user will sign a transaction message.
 2. The signed transaction message will be sent to the [Relayer](/ui/src/pages/api/relayTransaction.ts).